s-Nick/oneAPI-spec/source/elements/oneMath/source/architecture/api_design.inc.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-4.0

-.. _onemkl_api_design:
+.. _onemath_api_design:

 API Design
 -----------

-This section discusses the general features of oneMKL API design.
-In particular, it covers the use of namespaces and data types from C++, from DPC++ and new ones introduced for oneMKL APIs.
+This section discusses the general features of oneMath API design.
+In particular, it covers the use of namespaces and data types from C++, from DPC++ and new ones introduced for oneMath APIs.

-.. _onemkl_namespaces:
+.. _onemath_namespaces:

-oneMKL namespaces
+oneMath namespaces
 ++++++++++++++++++

-The oneMKL library uses C++ namespaces to organize routines by mathematical domain.
-All oneMKL objects and routines shall be contained within the ``oneapi::mkl`` base namespace.
-The individual oneMKL domains use a secondary namespace layer as follows:
+The oneMath library uses C++ namespaces to organize routines by mathematical domain.
+All oneMath objects and routines shall be contained within the ``oneapi::mkl`` base namespace.
+The individual oneMath domains use a secondary namespace layer as follows:

 ========================  =======================================================================================================
-namespace                 oneMKL domain or content
+namespace                 oneMath domain or content
 ========================  =======================================================================================================
-``oneapi::mkl``           oneMKL base namespace, contains general oneMKL data types, objects, exceptions and routines ``oneapi::mkl::blas``     Dense linear algebra routines from BLAS and BLAS like extensions.
+``oneapi::mkl``           oneMath base namespace, contains general oneMath data types, objects, exceptions and routines ``oneapi::mkl::blas``     Dense linear algebra routines from BLAS and BLAS like extensions.
 The oneapi::mkl::blas namespace should contain two namespaces column_major and row_major to support both matrix layouts.
-See :ref:`onemkl_blas`
+See :ref:`onemath_blas`
 ``oneapi::mkl::lapack``   Dense linear algebra routines from LAPACK and LAPACK like extensions.
-See :ref:`onemkl_lapack` ``oneapi::mkl::sparse``   Sparse linear algebra routines from Sparse BLAS and Sparse Solvers.
-See :ref:`onemkl_sparse_linear_algebra`
+See :ref:`onemath_lapack` ``oneapi::mkl::sparse``   Sparse linear algebra routines from Sparse BLAS and Sparse Solvers.
+See :ref:`onemath_sparse_linear_algebra`
 ``oneapi::mkl::dft``      Discrete Fourier Transforms.
-See :ref:`onemkl_dft`
+See :ref:`onemath_dft`
 ``oneapi::mkl::rng``      Random number generator routines.
-See :ref:`onemkl_rng` ``oneapi::mkl::vm``       Vector mathematics routines, e.g. trigonometric, exponential functions acting on elements of a vector.
-See :ref:`onemkl_vm`
+See :ref:`onemath_rng` ``oneapi::mkl::vm``       Vector mathematics routines, e.g. trigonometric, exponential functions acting on elements of a vector.
+See :ref:`onemath_vm`
 ========================  =======================================================================================================

 .. note::
    :name: Implementation Requirement

-   Inside each oneMKL domain, there are many routines, classes, enums and objects defined which constitute the breadth and scope of that oneMKL domain.
+   Inside each oneMath domain, there are many routines, classes, enums and objects defined which constitute the breadth and scope of that oneMath domain.
-   It is permitted for a library implementation of the oneMKL specification to implement either all, one or more than one of the domains in oneMKL.
+   It is permitted for a library implementation of the oneMath specification to implement either all, one or more than one of the domains in oneMath.
 However, within an implementation of a specific domain, all relevant routines, classes, enums and objects (including those relevant enums and objects which live outside a particular domain in the general ``oneapi::mkl`` namespace must be both declared and defined in the library so that an application that uses that domain could build and link against that library implementation successfully.

-   It is however acceptable to throw the runtime exception :ref:`oneapi::mkl::unimplemented<onemkl_exception_unimplemented>` inside of the routines or class member functions in that domain that have not been fully implemented.
+   It is however acceptable to throw the runtime exception :ref:`oneapi::mkl::unimplemented<onemath_exception_unimplemented>` inside of the routines or class member functions in that domain that have not been fully implemented.
-   For instance, a library may choose to implement the oneMKL BLAS functionality and in particular may choose to implement only the :ref:`onemkl_blas_gemm` api for their library, in which case they must also include all the other blas namespaced routines and throw the :ref:`oneapi::mkl::unimplemented<onemkl_exception_unimplemented>` exception inside all the others.
+   For instance, a library may choose to implement the oneMath BLAS functionality and in particular may choose to implement only the :ref:`onemath_blas_gemm` api for their library, in which case they must also include all the other blas namespaced routines and throw the :ref:`oneapi::mkl::unimplemented<onemath_exception_unimplemented>` exception inside all the others.

    In such a case, the implemented routines in such a library should be communicated clearly and easily understood by users of that library.

-.. _onemkl_cpp_datatypes:
+.. _onemath_cpp_datatypes:

 Standard C++ datatype usage
 +++++++++++++++++++++++++++

-oneMKL uses C++ STL data types for scalars where applicable:
+oneMath uses C++ STL data types for scalars where applicable:

 * Integer scalars are C++ fixed-size integer types (``std::intN_t``, ``std::uintN_t``).
 * Complex numbers are represented by C++ ``std::complex`` types.

-In general, scalar integer arguments to oneMKL routines are 64-bit integers (``std::int64_t`` or ``std::uint64_t``).
+In general, scalar integer arguments to oneMath routines are 64-bit integers (``std::int64_t`` or ``std::uint64_t``).
 Integer vectors and matrices may have varying bit widths, defined on a per-routine basis.

-.. _onemkl_dpcpp_datatypes:
+.. _onemath_dpcpp_datatypes:

 DPC++ datatype usage
 ++++++++++++++++++++

-oneMKL uses the following DPC++ data types:
+oneMath uses the following DPC++ data types:

 * SYCL queue ``sycl::queue`` for scheduling kernels on a SYCL device.
-See :ref:`onemkl_queues` for more details.
+See :ref:`onemath_queues` for more details.
 * SYCL buffer ``sycl::buffer`` for buffer-based memory access.
-See :ref:`onemkl_buffers` for more details.
+See :ref:`onemath_buffers` for more details.
 * Unified Shared Memory (USM) for pointer-based memory access.
-See :ref:`onemkl_usm` for more details.
+See :ref:`onemath_usm` for more details.
-* SYCL event ``sycl::event`` for output event synchronization in oneMKL routines with USM pointers.
-See :ref:`onemkl_synchronization_with_usm` for more details.
+* SYCL event ``sycl::event`` for output event synchronization in oneMath routines with USM pointers.
+See :ref:`onemath_synchronization_with_usm` for more details.
-* Vector of SYCL events ``std::vector<sycl::event>`` for input events synchronization in oneMKL routines with USM pointers.
-See :ref:`onemkl_synchronization_with_usm` for more details.
+* Vector of SYCL events ``std::vector<sycl::event>`` for input events synchronization in oneMath routines with USM pointers.
+See :ref:`onemath_synchronization_with_usm` for more details.

 .. note::
-    The class ``sycl::vector_class`` has been removed from SYCL 2020 and the standard class ``std::vector`` should be used instead for vector of SYCL events in oneMKL routines with USM pointers
+    The class ``sycl::vector_class`` has been removed from SYCL 2020 and the standard class ``std::vector`` should be used instead for vector of SYCL events in oneMath routines with USM pointers

-.. _onemkl_datatypes:
+.. _onemath_datatypes:

-oneMKL defined datatypes
+oneMath defined datatypes
 ++++++++++++++++++++++++

-oneMKL dense and sparse linear algebra routines use scoped enum types as type-safe replacements for the traditional character arguments used in C/Fortran implementations of BLAS and LAPACK.
+oneMath dense and sparse linear algebra routines use scoped enum types as type-safe replacements for the traditional character arguments used in C/Fortran implementations of BLAS and LAPACK.
 These types all belong to the ``oneapi::mkl`` namespace.

 Each enumeration value comes with two names: A single-character name (the traditional BLAS/LAPACK character) and a longer, more descriptive name.
 The two names are exactly equivalent and may be used interchangeably.

-      .. _onemkl_enum_transpose:
+      .. _onemath_enum_transpose:

       .. rubric:: transpose
          :name: transpose